Software tool-set for automated quantum system identification and device bring up: Software Architecture

 \subsection{Instruction}

 Once there is a software model for the QPU and the control electronics, one would need to define Instructions or operations to be perform on this device.
-For gate-based quantum computing , this is in the form of gates and their underlying pulse operations.
 Pulse shapes are described through a \texttt{Envelope} along with a \texttt{Carrier}, which are then wrapped up in the form of \texttt{Instruction} objects.
-The sequence in which these gates are applied are not defined at this stage.